apify/proxy-chain/README.md

 For example, this is useful if you want to provide a HTTP proxy-style interface to an external API or respond with some custom page to certain requests.
 Note that this feature is only available for HTTP connections.
-That's because HTTPS connections cannot be intercepted without access to target host's private key.
+That's because HTTPS connections cannot be intercepted without access to the target host's private key.

 To provide a custom response, the result of the `prepareRequestFunction` function must define the `customResponseFunction` property, which contains a function that generates the custom response.